Crockett Cup (2022): Preliminary matches

 During the first night of the Crockett Cup pre-show, Captain Yuma (accompanied by Danny Deals and Jeremiah Plunkett) faced Magic Jake Dumas.
 In the end, Dumas performed "The Abracadabra" on Yuma to win the match.

 Also on the pre-show, The Bad News Boyz (Brandon Tate and Brent Tate), The Heatseekers (Elliott Russell and Matt Sigmon), The Rip City Shooters (Joshua Bishop and Wes Barkley) and Violence Is Forever (Dominic Garrini and Kevin Ku) competed in a four-way match to determine the 16 seed in the tournament.
 In the end, Brent Tate rolled up Garrini into pinfall to win the match for his team.

 After that, The Briscoe Brothers (Jay Briscoe and Mark Briscoe) faced The Now (Hale Collins and Vik Dalishus) in the first round of the Crockett Cup.
 In the end, Mark Briscoe performed the "Froggy Bow" on Dalishus to win the match for his team.

 Preliminary matches

 The actual pay-per-view started with the first round of the Crockett Cup, where The End (Odinson and Parrow) faced Hawx Aerie (Luke Hawx and PJ Hawx).
-At the end, Odinson put PJ in an airplane spin, howeve, PJ reversed it into a small package to win the match for his team.
+At the end, Odinson put PJ in an airplane spin; however, PJ reversed it into a small package to win the match for his team.
 After the match, The End attacked Hawx Aerie.